 How to Prepare a Home for Hospice

-Given the importance of being prepared, it is also vital to consult with the hospice care provider and the patient’s care team to create a to-do list to get the home ready.
+When preparing a home for hospice, it is vital to consult with the hospice care provider and the patient’s care team to create a to-do list to get the home ready.
 At this time, the hospice provider and members of the care team will likely ask for an overview of the household environment so as to understand what is needed to most effectively provide care to the patient.
+Preparing a home for hospice falls into two broad categories: caregiver preparation and patient comfort.

 Caregiver Preparation